Skip to content

 Overview

-on-demand Kubernetes allows users to create, scale and use Kubernetes clusters.
-A portal and API are used to manage the clusters.
+On-demand Kubernetes allows users to create, scale and use Kubernetes clusters.
+Such a functionality is made available through a portal and API, where users can manage the clusters.

-It is build on top of the Safespring Compute service.
+It is built on top of the Safespring Compute service.

 Cluster Management